kaushall007/Driver-Drowsy-Detection/README.md

 <center><img src="DDD/Diagrams/facial_landmarks_68markup.jpg" align="center" height="350"></center>
 <b>The 68-landmark detector data (.dat) file can be found <a href="[kaggle datasets download -d sergiovirahonda/shape-predictor-68-face-landmarksdat](https://www.kaggle.com/datasets/sergiovirahonda/shape-predictor-68-face-landmarksdat?select=shape_predictor_68_face_landmarks.dat)"> By clicking here</a></B>
 <br>
-Download the CMake and Vs-code 2022 for dlib  , and setup the Vs code by watching any tutorial video in youtube <a href="https://youtu.be/eaEndTeUiSU?si=A59Tbjx774h1Lf0n" ></a>
+Download the CMake and Vs-code 2022 for dlib  , and setup the Vs code by watching any tutorial video in youtube <a href="https://youtu.be/eaEndTeUiSU?si=A59Tbjx774h1Lf0n" >Click Here</a>
 <h3>The working of the project</h3>
 <ul><li>As you can see the<b> above screenshot</b> where the landmarks are detected using the detector.
 <li>Now we are taking the ratio which is described as <i>'Sum of distances of vertical landmarks divided by twice the distance between horizontal landmarks'</i>.